 The third phase of the nursing process is planning.
 It is when problems are prioritized, goals and desired outcomes are formulated, nursing interventions are prepared properly, and it is also when nursing orders are documented.
 The end product for this phase is the development of a nursing care plan.

-Formats of nursing care plan vary depending on institutions.
-Perhaps, it is often utilized with four divisions, including the nursing diagnosis, nursing goals and desired outcomes, nursing orders/ actions, and the evaluation column.
+Formats of the nursing care plans vary depending on institutions.
+Perhaps, it is often utilized with four divisions, including the nursing diagnosis, nursing goals, and desired outcomes, nursing orders/ actions, and the evaluation column.
 Sometimes it could be found with three columns, in which the evaluation is done in the goals column.
-Meanwhile, it can also be a five column plan if the institution adds a column for assessment data, which precedes the nursing diagnosis column.
+Meanwhile, it can also be a five-column plan if the institution adds a column for assessment data, which precedes the nursing diagnosis column.
 In student care plans, a rationale is usually included since it is considered as part of their learning activity.

-- It is also advised to organize the care plan with accordance to the guidelines of the hospital.
+- It is also advised to organize the care plan in accordance with the guidelines of the hospital.
 It would beneficial if it is outlined and categorized well in a given standardized format.

 - The nurse is encouraged to utilize medical terms and symbols in writing instead of using a complete set of sentences.

 - The plan of care for the client should be specific and clear to avoid miscommunications between nurses who handle the client.

 - The nurse could also refer to procedural tools like source books for procedures that need to be included in the nursing care plan.
 It is unlikely if the step by step procedure will be indicated in it.

 - The preferences of the client should also be considered in the plan of care.
 It is then individualized according to the client’s views or choices in treatment modalities.

 - Nursing care plan does not only act on the present health issues of the client, prevention, promotion, and restoration of health should also be included.

 - It should also contain an ongoing assessment for the client.